 SQL Server has two primary applications for keys: a service master key (SMK) generated on and for a SQL Server instance, and a database master key (DMK) used for a database.

 The Service Master Key is the root of the SQL Server encryption hierarchy.
 The SMK is automatically generated the first time the SQL Server instance is started and is used to encrypt a linked server password, credentials, and the database master key.
-The SMK is encrypted by using the local computer key using the Windows Data Protection API (DPAPI).
+The SMK is encrypted by using the local machine key using the Windows Data Protection API (DPAPI).
 The DPAPI uses a key that is derived from the Windows credentials of the SQL Server service account and the computer's credentials.
 The service master key can only be decrypted by the service account under which it was created or by a principal that has access to the machine's credentials.

 The database master key is a symmetric key that is used to protect the private keys of certificates and asymmetric keys that are present in the database.
 It can also be used to encrypt data, but it has length limitations that make it less practical for data than using a symmetric key.
 To enable the automatic decryption of the database master key, a copy of the key is encrypted by using the SMK.
 It is stored in both the database where it is used and in the master system database.